 - Thursday, January 28, 13:00-15:00 UTC

-As of February 2020, TOAR has entered its second phase (TOAR-II), the first phase having been completed in 2019.
-The TOAR mission continues, but TOAR-II will provide updated and extended information on tropospheric ozone.
+As of February 2020, TOAR (Tropospheric Ozone Assessment Report: Global metrics for climate change, human health and crop/ecosystem research) has entered its second phase (TOAR-II), the first phase having been completed in 2019.
+The TOAR mission continues, with TOAR-II providing updated and extended information on tropospheric ozone.

 Specifically, the goals of TOAR-II are:

 - TOAR Ozone Data Portal: Update the ozone observations in the TOAR surface ozone database to include all recent observations (since 2014), and include data from new sites and regions, as well as ozone precursor and meteorological data.
 Develop methods for including historical data (pre-1975) and create working links to repositories of free tropospheric observations.